neuronetio/gantt-elastic/README.md

 `npm install --save gantt-elastic` or download zip from github / clone repo

+and if you want default header

+`npm install --save gantt-elastic-header`

 ### Standalone usage (vue.js bundled along with gantt-elastic component) for other frameworks like jQuery or pure vanilla js apps

 ```html